Henninger Turm

 Henninger Turm (Henninger Tower) was a grain storage silo located in the Sachsenhausen-Süd district of Frankfurt, Germany.
 It was built by Henninger Brewery (now part of the Binding Brewery/Radeberger Group) and had a storage capacity of 16,000 tons of barley.
 The 120 m, 33-storey, reinforced concrete tower was designed by Karl Lieser and was built from 1959 to 1961.
 It was inaugurated on 18 May 1961.
-It was demolished in 2013.
-Until 1974 it was the tallest building in Frankfurt; and it remained the tallest storage silo in the world until its demolition.

 On top of the building was a barrel-like pod which contained a viewing platform and a revolving restaurant (originally two).
 In October 2002, the tower was closed to the public.
 From 1961 to 2008, the annual professional cycling race Rund um den Henninger-Turm was held on 1 May, the course circling the tower multiple times.

+The silo and brewery campus was purchased and in 2017 was launched as residential estate with 150 high-rise apartments.
+The is among the tallest residential high-rises in Germany.